-Your milk supply is being driven by your hormones and will be produced regardless of milk removal for the first few weeks postpartum after which your baby’s demand for milk will dictate your supply of milk.
-Skin-to-to-skin contact with your baby releases oxytocin, the love hormone and signals the milk ejection reflex for milk to flow.
+Your milk supply is being driven by your hormones and will be produced regardless of milk removal for the first few weeks postpartum, after which your baby’s demand for milk will dictate your milk supply.
+Skin-to-skin contact with your baby releases oxytocin, the love hormone, and signals the milk ejection reflex for milk to flow.
 The more often your baby nurses, the more times you are giving information to the body about how much milk is needed for your baby.

-When your baby is super hungry, it is harder for them to be calm and latch deeply and feed well.
+When your baby is super hungry, it is harder for them to be calm, latch deeply, and feed well.
 The more often your baby nurses, the more often the breasts refill.
 Scheduling feeds have been shown to negatively affect milk supply by 3 -4 months postpartum and can be hard to recover.
 (6)

 Weeks 6 - 12

 Your breasts may not feel the same as they used to.
 The always-full feeling decreases as prolactin levels decrease.
 Prolactin is released when milk is removed and signals to refill the tissue that holds and stores milk.
 So, the more often you feed your baby, the more often you signal to refill your storage areas with milk.
-When milk is not removed, a different hormone is released, signaling to slow down production and less milk is made, lowering your supply.
-Breastfeeding supplements to increase milk supply can be a helpful tool but do not take the place of milk removal and the demand and supply production system.
+When milk is not removed, a different hormone is released, signaling to slow down production, and less milk is made, lowering your supply.
+Breastfeeding supplements to increase milk supply can be a helpful tool but do not replace milk removal and the demand and supply production system.

-It can be tempting to find ways to get more nighttime sleep and go long stretches of time between having to nurse or pump.
-This is not a great plan for most when it comes to maintaining milk supply.
+Finding ways to get more nighttime sleep and go long stretches between having to nurse or pump can be tempting.
+Long periods between milk removals is not a great plan for most to maintain their milk supply.
 Prolactin has its own circadian rhythm.
 It is highest during the night.
 This remains true throughout the whole time you are lactating.
-(4) Removing milk during the time prolactin is naturally highest, promotes milk regulation and adequate milk production.
+(4) Removing milk when prolactin is naturally highest promotes milk regulation and adequate milk production.

-Your baby is drinking about 2 - 5 ounces each time they nurse now.
-They will drink about 19-30 ounces per 24 hours with the average being 24 ounces.
+Your baby drinks about 2 - 4 ounces each time they nurse.
+They will drink about 19-30 ounces per 24 hours, with the average being 24 ounces.
 (7)